liufeng2317/ADFWI/docs/version-plans/README.md

 version-first, then topic-ordered, so later bv1.2 optimization work can keep a clear trace without turning the folder into a flat list of notes.

+Before starting a new optimization round, read
+[ADFWI Optimization Skill](./optimization-skill.md).
+It defines the default scope, validation, record, commit, and stop rules for future optimization work.

 ## Directory Layout

 ```text